Automattic/studio/docs/code-contributions.md

 npm run make
 ```

-After the build process completes, you can find the executables in the `out` directory.
+After the build process completes, you can find the executables in the `out/` directory.

 ### Linux